mui/mui-x/docs/data/charts/highlighting/highlighting.md

 # Charts - Highlighting

-<p class="description">Highlighting data offers a quick visual feedback for chart users.</p>
+<p class="description">Highlighting data offers quick visual feedback for chart users.</p>

 It can be used to emphasize a specific data point or series, or to fade out the rest of the chart.
 And it can be controlled by the user or synchronized across multiple charts.